Topological error correcting processes from fixed-point path integrals: Introduction

 \section{Introduction}

-One of the most promising routes towards scalable fault-tolerant quantum computation is topological quantum computation, where logical quantum information is stored in the ground state space of a topological phase on a topologically non-trivial spatial configuration \cite{Kitaev1997,Dennis2001,Nayak2007}.
+One of the most promising routes towards scalable fault-tolerant quantum computation is topological quantum computation.
+Thereby, logical quantum information is stored in the ground state space of a topological phase on a topologically non-trivial spatial configuration, which may contain \emph{computational defects} such as anyons, twist defects, or boundaries \cite{Kitaev1997,Dennis2001,Nayak2007}.
 Topological order has been shown to be robust under arbitrary local perturbations \cite{Bravyi2010}.
 In a similar vein, topological quantum error correction (QEC) is believed to provide a threshold for arbitrary local noise.
 Despite the similarity, these two notions of robustness are technically very different: Whereas topological order concerns ground-state properties, captured by the imaginary-time evolution, topological QEC executes a dissipative real-time evolution including syndrome measurements and corrections.

 Both topological phases and topological QEC can be described by path integrals that are discrete in space and time.
 For QEC, these are mixed-state circuits of quantum channels and measurements.
 For topological phases, they are fixed-point models in the form of state-sum TQFTs \cite{Fukuma1992,Dijkgraaf1990,Turaev1992,Barrett1993,Crane1993} or tensor-network path integrals \cite{liquid_intro}.
 In this paper, we present a picture for topological QEC, at whose core is the relation between the two types of discrete path integrals.
 Concretely, there exists a history of ``trivial'' measurement outcomes (often $+1$ for Pauli based codes) such that the QEC circuit becomes a fixed-point path integral.
-The other histories of measurement outcomes then correspond to the same path integral including different pattern of topological defects such as anyons.
-The path integral is locally invariant under certain changes of the positions of the defects, giving rise to equivalences between different defect pattern.
+The other histories of measurement outcomes then correspond to the same path integral including different patterns of topological defects such as anyons, which will be called \emph{syndrome defects}.
+The path integral is locally invariant under certain changes of the positions of the syndrome defects, giving rise to equivalences between different defect patterns.
 The corrections correspond to the insertion of additional segments of defects, which are chosen by the classical decoder to ensure that the total pattern of defects is equivalent to the trivial one.
 The correspondence between QEC circuits and path integrals with defects provides a single simple criterion for topological fault tolerance.